Two companies stung a total of $7.5m for breaching anti-money laundering laws

 "It also disclosed that OTT had a customer due diligence agency agreement with MSI that had been formalised in 2015, and that MSI offered its services exclusively to OTT."

-In one case, it appeared that nobody from OTT had even met one of the clients, despite the total value of transactions undertaken by that client exceeding $2.5 million, Justice Lang said.
+In one case, it appeared that nobody from OTT had even met one of its clients, despite the total value of transactions undertaken by that client exceeding $2.5 million, Justice Lang said.

-The Department was told the relationship between the two was based on a verbal agreement rather than a written one.
+The court heard the Department had been told the relationship between OTT and MSI was based on a verbal agreement rather than a written one.

 In September 2017, the Department was then told that MSI had been wound up with its business transferred to OTT earlier that year.